 VSSV Special Interest Groups

 The Student Welfare Appreciation Group (SWAG) is the newest SIG and focuses on student welfare and mental wellbeing.
-The overall goal of SWAG is to promote and encourage the importance of mental health within the veterinary profession and also to provide resources on mental health issues and the services available.
+The overall goal of SWAG is to promote and encourage mental health within the veterinary profession and to provide information on available resources and services to support mental health issues.

 The group has previously run yoga sessions, lunchtime seminars, movie nights, a pool competition and informative talks by students on what to expect in the next year of study.
 SWAG initiated and will continue to run a Mental Health Awareness Day, which included free yoga, massages, food and giveaways.